Smoking (cooking): Pellet smokers

-A pellet smoker is a temperature controlled smoker that burns wood pellets made of dried out sawdust, about an inch long and 1/4 inch wide.
-The wood pellets are stored in a gravity-fed hopper that feeds into a motor controlled auger by the temperature regulator.
+A pellet smoker is a temperature controlled smoker that burns wood pellets made of dried-out sawdust, about an inch long and 1/4 inch wide.
+The wood pellets are stored in a gravity-fed hopper that feeds into a motor-controlled auger by the temperature regulator.
 This auger pushes the pellets into the fire pot.
 An ignition rod within the auger ignites the pellets where a combustion fan keeps them smouldering.
 The motor and the combustion fan regulate the temperature of the smoker by feeding it more pellets and increasing airflow in the auger.
 Above the auger is a heat shield to disperse the direct heat before it reaches the heat box to allow the wood smoke to keep the heat box at an even temperature throughout.
 The heat sensor inside the heat box relays the current temperature inside the box back to the temperature regulator that controls the fan speed and pellet hopper motor, which either increase or decrease the amount of pellets in the auger or the amount of air available to the fire to maintain the desired temperature for the cook.

-The popularity of this type of smokers is on the rise after many BBQ pit-masters started using them for competition barbeque.
+The popularity of this type of smoker is on the rise after many BBQ pit-masters began using them in barbecue competitions.

 Preservation

-Smoke is both an antimicrobial and antioxidant, however it is insufficient alone for preserving food as smoke does not penetrate far into meat or fish; it is thus typically combined with salt-curing or drying.
+Smoke is both an antimicrobial and antioxidant, but it is insufficient for preserving food because it does not penetrate far into meat or fish; therefore, if the food is to be preserved, smoking is typically combined with salt-curing or drying.

-Smoking is especially useful for oily fish, as its antioxidant properties inhibit surface fat rancidification and delay interior fat exposure to degrading oxygen.
+Smoking is especially useful for oily fish, as its antioxidant properties inhibit surface fat rancidification and delay oxygen from reaching the interior fat and degrading it.
 Some heavily salted, long-smoked fish can keep without refrigeration for weeks or months.

-Artificial smoke flavoring (such as liquid smoke) can be purchased to mimic smoking's flavor, but not its preservative qualities.
+Artificial smoke flavoring (such as liquid smoke) can be purchased to mimic smoking's flavor, but such products have no preservative qualities.

 Competitive smoking

-Competition BBQ Smoking is becoming increasingly popular among smoking enthusiasts, especially in the Southern American States, where BBQ enthusiasts come together over a weekend to cook various cuts of meat such as a whole hog or beef brisket to become the best at BBQ.
+Competitive BBQ smoking is becoming increasingly popular, especially in the southern United States, where BBQ enthusiasts come together over a weekend to cook various cuts of meat such as a whole hog or a beef brisket.

 Organisations such as Kansas City Barbeque Society run competitions all over America.

 Health concerns

-Regularly consuming smoked meats and fish may increase the risk of several types of cancer and cardiovascular disease.
+Regularly consuming smoked meats and fish may increase the risk of several types of cancer.